 Last week we released our “Little Casanova” video which highlights the potential pitfalls of not knowing who you’re meeting, and the ease at which someone can create a fake profile online and pretend to be someone else.
-We caught up with Leo from our Growth and Partnerships team, who explains how you can use Yoti to check the identity of people you meet.
+We caught up with Leo, Growth and Partnerships Executive at Yoti, who explains how you can use Yoti to check the identity of people you meet.

 Meeting new people is a part of everyday life.
 The problem is, we often need to trust these people without knowing anything about them.
 This is especially true of dealing with people over the internet.

 Think, for example, about renting someone else’s property or chatting on a dating site.
 Moving your life into someone else’s home or arranging to meet a stranger in a bar requires a lot of trust.
 Yet all you have to go by is an online profile which that person has created for themselves.
 The same applies to the offline world.
 You could be meeting someone to buy or sell items advertised on a classifieds site or even welcoming tradesmen into your home.
 Again you have to take their word that they are who they say they are.

 Most of the time these sorts of interactions happen with no issue.
 The problem is, when they go wrong, the impact for the victim can be devastating.
 We’ve heard the stories of people getting ‘catfished’ on dating sites, scammed by people renting nonexistent homes or buying items from someone online only to never receive them.
 Serious crimes are sometimes committed as a result of cases like these.

 At Yoti, we recognise that meeting new people, both online and offline, can create anxiety and risks.
 It’s one of the reasons why we’ve developed a simple solution to let people check each other’s verified identities.
 It helps people meet and transact with greater peace of mind.

 How much does Yoti cost and how long does it take to check someone’s details?